theicfire/makefiletutorial/src/index.md

 ## The vpath Directive
 <!--  (Section 4.3.2) -->
 Use vpath to specify where some set of prerequisites exist.
-The format is `vpath <pattern> <directories, space/colon seperated>`
+The format is `vpath <pattern> <directories, space/colon separated>`
 `<pattern>` can have a `%`, which matches any zero or more characters.
 You can also do this globallyish with the variable VPATH
 ```makefile